-Program FH-1.1.2: The City will meet with Community Housing Improvement Program (CHIP) and Habitat for Humanity Yuba-Sutter (Habitat) once per year to discuss potential development opportunities in the City and methods for collaboration.
+Program FH-1.1.2: Development of Affordable Housing Outreach.
+The City will meet with Community Housing Improvement Program (CHIP) and Habitat for Humanity Yuba-Sutter (Habitat) once per year to discuss potential development opportunities in the City and methods for collaboration.
 Focus on feasibility of self-help housing that includes low-interest loan and down payment assistance programs.
 Assist developers with affirmative outreach to people of color, including Spanish language materials.
 Evaluate if the City's Community Development Block Grant (CDBG) Homebuyer Program can be used for down payment assistance.